 They are pretty big, so you may consider sharing one especially if you hit Hondori street next!

-Try the colorful, bright and fun ice cream.
+Try the colourful, bright and fun ice cream.
 The cones have fun flavors and you get to choose the combination of cone, ice cream and toppings.
 The kids loved it!

 You can get oysters, Japanese pancakes, macarons, okonomiyaki and so much more, just keep walking until something smells good!